trgwii/Batch-Style-Guide/README.md

 Now both of the scripts will work well.
 I recommend that ANY script that calls other scripts or uses local paths should also use `pushd` and `popd`.
 An obvious exception would be a script meant to behave as a command-line tool, where you want to run commands relative to the users' current working directory.

+Be aware that the same caveats for `setlocal` / `endlocal` relating to early exits mentioned above also apply to `pushd` and `popd`, so apply the same solution to fix these cases.

 ## Resources

 Batch does not have great documentation or support.
 This is a list of my favorite batch web-resources.